The Canon Question: Jews During the Time of Christ and Their Diverse Views on Scripture

 2. Evidence From the New Testament

 Another place we can see evidence for this is in Matthew 22:23-33, where the Sadducees question Jesus about the resurrection, a belief they reject.
 Jesus responds by referencing a passage from the Torah (Exodus 3:6) about being the God of the living, subtly indicating that the Sadducees only regarded the Torah as authoritative.
 Joe Heschmeyer from Shameless Popery has an amazing article on this topic, pointing out how Jesus only quoted from the scriptures the Sadducees believed to be divinely inspired.
-He notes that Jerome mentions this in his commentary on Matthew stating “this passage seems ambiguous…he could have used clearer examples to prove the resurrection” Then Jerome points to two arguably better passages, Isaiah 26:19 and Daniel 12 2-3.
-It’s interesting to notice Jeus’s choice of scripture, it seems as though he only quotes from what the Sadducees deem authoritative.
-Joe also goes into deeper detail about how Christ’s response touches on the Sadducee’s disbelief in angels.
-You can find the video here.
+He notes that Jerome mentions this in his commentary on Matthew stating “He could have used other far clearer examples to prove the truth of the resurrection.
+For example, there is the following: “The dead shall be raised and those who are in their tombs shall rise again.” “ Another passage says: “Many of those sleeping shall rise from the dust of the earth: some to life, others to shame and eternal confusion.”
+Source.
+Here, Jerome points to two arguably better passages, Isaiah 26:19 and Daniel 12 2-3. showing how Jesus could have used other far clearer examples to prove the truth of the resurrection.

 Furthermore, Acts 23:8 explicitly states, “For the Sadducees say there is no resurrection, neither angel, nor spirit; but the Pharisees confess both.”
 This reinforces the idea that the Sadducees rejected teachings beyond what was found in the Torah, where these doctrines are not explicitly stated.